goulash1971/mongoose-dbref/README.md

 - `getOrder(callback)` - this will asynchronously resolve the DBRef value in the `order` field
 - `setOrder(value)` - this will cast the `value` (a model) to a DBRef value

-In addition if the 'cache' option is set, then the object resolved from teh DBRef value will be cached in a cache property (`$order` for the `order` field) and the getter method signature will be changed to `getOrder(callback, force)`.
-The additional, optional, parameter 'force' can be used to by pass any cached value.
+In addition if the `cache` option is set, then the object resolved from teh DBRef value will be cached in a cache property (`$order` for the `order` field) and the getter method signature will be changed to `getOrder(callback, force)`.
+The additional, optional, parameter `force` can be used to by pass any cached value.

-This plugin can be installed on a mongoose instance or on individual schema, but the "owning" mongoose instance for the schema must always be specified.
+This plugin can be installed on the mongoose instance or on individual schema, but the "owning" mongoose instance for the schema must always be specified during the installation.

 ### Using the utilities
 Once you have installed the utilities, or installed the whole extension, you can begin to use them.